 My Lumin business cards read “Jeff Nicholson, Caribbean Applications Specialist.”
 That’s the best job title I’ve ever had and it describes my role within Lumin nicely.
-I spend a good amount of my time thinking through the ways our product can be even more useful, while fielding customer support calls, ensuring compliance with the National Electric Code and other standards, and participating in discussions about how the Lumin Smart Panel can be used in new and innovative ways.
+I spend a good amount of my time wondering how to answer the question, “Is Lumin good?”
+I do that by thinking through the ways our product can be even more useful, while fielding customer support calls, ensuring compliance with the National Electric Code and other standards, and participating in discussions about how the Lumin Smart Panel can be used in new and innovative ways.

 The Caribbean part of my title is even more exciting though.
 I’m lucky enough to live in beautiful Puerto Rico, where I can provide in-person installation support for our Caribbean-based Certified Installers, and where I’m in a position to best understand the unique energy situation faced by these amazing but isolated islands.
 The Caribbean region contains more than 700 islands, with an amazing array of cultures and languages.
 They range from tiny, rugged-but-populated outcroppings like the island of Saba, which is barely big enough for one of the shortest runways in the world, to islands like Cuba, which is almost 600 miles long and nearly the size of Florida.

 One thing they all have in common is physical isolation from the continents.
 That can be a good thing; it’s nice to be far away from some of the noise and hurry of the mainland.
 Island time is a real thing and it’s wonderful to live in a place that values time over money.
 The isolation also has given each island a distinct and rich cultural identity that the people of the Caribbean are rightly proud of.